 The department offers a range of courses in all concentrations in fall and winter semesters, and some courses during the spring and summer terms.
 (Fewer faculty members are available during spring and summer, so fewer courses are offered during those terms.)
 Faculty leaves or other departmental obligations affect patterns of course offerings, so you should always check with your advisor about when certain courses are likely to be offered.

 Independent study projects allow you to investigate topics not ordinarily covered in regular department courses, or to expand on a specific aspect of a course you've already taken.
-The guidelines and contract form appear in the appendix of the Graduate Student Handbook.
 You should work out your project ideas with a graduate faculty member in your area of specialization.

 You can apply a maximum of six hours of independent study credit towards your degree, but only if you are admitted as a degree student.